What risk factors for pre-diabetes are in my control?

 Eating healthy foods in the right amounts

 Diets that include high levels of sugar, starches and fats often overload the body with more glucose than it needs.
-As blood sugar goes up, the body must either circulate blood with high sugar levels or convert the extra sugars into stored fat, or body fat.

 Increasing your physical activity level